Ethan Page: The North (2019–2021)

-On the April 12 episode of Impact!, Page reunited with his former tag team partner from the independent circuit, the debuting Josh Alexander as the two reformed Monster Mafia, now called The North and made their in-ring debut as a team by defeating jobbers El Reverso and Sheldon Jean.
+On the April 12 episode of Impact!, Page reunited with his former tag team partner from the independent circuit, the debuting Josh Alexander as the two reformed Monster Mafia, now called The North, and made their in-ring debut as a team by defeating jobbers El Reverso and Sheldon Jean.
 On July 5 at the Bash at the Brewery 1 event, The North defeated The Latin American Xchange (Santana and Ortiz) to win the Impact World Tag Team Championship for the first time.
-They would retain the titles for over a year, until they lost it against The Motor City Machine Guns (Alex Shelley and Chris Sabin).
-The North regained the titles at Bound for Glory, but lost it again a few weeks later against The Good Brothers (Doc Gallows and Karl Anderson).
+They would retain the titles for over a year, until they lost them to The Motor City Machine Guns (Alex Shelley and Chris Sabin).
+The North regained the titles at Bound for Glory, but lost them again a few weeks later against The Good Brothers (Doc Gallows and Karl Anderson).

 In preparation for his departure from Impact Wrestling at the end of his contract, a storyline began where Page began to blame Alexander for their losses, causing the breakup of the North.
 Page made his final appearance at Hard to Kill, where he was "killed" by his alter-ego, The Karate Man, in a cinematic match.

-All Elite Wrestling (2021–present)
+All Elite Wrestling / Return to ROH (2021–2024)

-American Top Team (2021-2022)
+Men of the Year (2021–2022)

-After leaving Impact Wrestling, Micevski signed a three year contract with All Elite Wrestling (AEW).
-On March 7, 2021 at Revolution, he made his debut as the mystery entrant in The Face of the Revolution Ladder match in a losing effort, going under the Ethan Page ring name.
-On the March 29 episode of Dark: Elevation, Page formed an alliance with Scorpio Sky.
-Shortly afterwards, they began feuding with Darby Allin and Sting, but were defeated in a tag team match at Double or Nothing.
+After leaving Impact Wrestling, Micevski signed a three-year contract with All Elite Wrestling (AEW).
+On March 7, 2021 at Revolution, he made his debut as the mystery entrant in the Face of the Revolution ladder match in a losing effort, going under the Ethan Page ring name.

+On the March 29, 2021 episode of Dark: Elevation, Page formed an alliance with Scorpio Sky.
+Shortly afterward, they began feuding with Darby Allin and Sting, but were defeated in a tag team match at Double or Nothing.
 On the June 18 episode of Dynamite (taped June 6), Page and Sky, now going by the Men of the Year, defeated Allin in a two on one handicap match.
 On the July 14 episode of Dynamite, Page was defeated by Allin in a coffin match, ending the feud.

 The Men of the Year would later align themselves with Dan Lambert of American Top Team, and from then on, accompanied Lambert while he cut his promos.
 This continued until the September 15 episode of Dynamite, where The Inner Circle's Chris Jericho interrupted Lambert and a match between the Men of the Year and Jericho and Jake Hager was set for the September 24 episode of Rampage, in which they were victorious.

+The feud with The Inner Circle would continue for the next month.
+On the October 27 episode of Dynamite, Page would challenge Sammy Guevara for the AEW TNT Championship in a losing effort.
+At Full Gear, Men of the Year teamed up with American Top Team to face The Inner Circle in a Minneapolis Street Fight in a losing effort, ending the feud.